 Note: You can read Rockwell’s 1734-OE4C release notes using this LINK.

 While the new 3.003 firmware does fix most of the hold last state issues, surprisingly one still remains.
 Today, even with the new 3.003 firmware, if you preform a download to your controller the 1734-OE4C module still will not hold last state.
 This is quite unlike how Flex I/O and 1756 I/O operates.

 As confirmation of this remaining issue has been sent to Rockwell, it’s my hope that we will soon see updated firmware allowing all Point I/O modules to “hold last state” under all conditions.
 Until that time, if holding last state during a controller download is important to you, you may wish to use another I/O platform until the Point I/O line is patched.

 I hope the above article on the 1734-OE4C not holding last state is helpful.
-If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “post a comment or question” link below.

 Shawn M Tierney